maoschanz/emoji-selector-for-gnome/README.md

 Download the zip archive, extract it, and then copy the "emoji-selector@maestroschan.fr" folder to ~/.local/share/gnome-shell/extensions/

-Next, you optionally may need to restart the gnome shell environnment (the usual way is "logout and login again", but you if you like adventure, i suggest you restart it like a dick with Alt+F2 and then typing r in the prompt).
+Next, you may need to restart the gnome shell environnment ("logout and login again").

 > It's ugly !